Skip to content

 Build Analytics on a Solid Foundation

 We advise a measured approach.
-The journey to analytics maturity can ten 10 years or more.
+The journey to analytic maturity can be ten 10 years or more.
 Lay the foundation before you build your analytics house.

 Don’t fall prey to what Scott Mondore of SMD calls the shiny object syndrome.
 Dazzling visualizations offered by some vendors and embedded analytics may not give you the answers you need or even lead to the right questions.
 The right visuals can be helpful, but the right path is to focus on outcomes.